KieMac16/data-analytics-power-bi-report/README.md

 Fix the cross filtering: Use the 'Edit Interactions' option from Format to allow some visuals to not be affected by the filtering of others.
 Simply click on a visual and a 'stop' sign appears on other visuals to allow you to switch off the cross-filtering function.

-Navigation: Click on Insert - Buttons - Blank and edit the visual using the format visual options in the visualisation pane.
+Navigation: Click on Insert - Buttons - Blank to insert a blank button to allow you to edit the visual using the format visual options in the visualisation pane.
 Under 'Style' you can add an icon and a fill, which changes the colour of the navigation button if you hover over it (state: on hover).
 To ensure the button actions as a navigation button click on the action dropdown and change type to page navigation, using the destination dropdown to choose the relevant page.

 *Screenshot of the completed navigation tab with alternate icons depending on hover*
 ![image](https://github.com/KieMac16/data-analytics-power-bi-report/assets/145379671/6f8df8b1-65a5-4bf7-9acf-25499234925d)